 January 15, 2020 marks what would have been the 91st birthday of Martin Luther King Jr., the Atlanta native who became one of the most important figures in the civil rights movement, was born on January 15, 1929.
-While it would be impossible to encompass everything King accomplished in a mere list, we’ve compiled a few intriguing facts that may pique your interest in finding out more about the man who helped unite a divided nation.
+While it would be impossible to encompass everything King accomplished in a mere list, we’ve compiled a few intriguing facts that might pique your interest in finding out more about the man who helped unite a divided nation.

 One of the most recognizable proper names of the 20th century wasn’t actually what was on the birth certificate.
 The future civil rights leader was born Michael King Jr. on January 15, 1929, named after his father Michael King.
 When the younger King was 5 years old, his father decided to change both their names after learning more about 16th-century theologian Martin Luther, who was one of the key figures of the Protestant Reformation.
 Inspired by that battle, Michael King soon began referring to himself and his son as Martin Luther King.